Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: CSM classes and characteristic cycles for flag manifolds

-Now let $X=G/B$ be the generalized flag manifold.
-We recall some results from \cite{kashiwara.tanisaki:characteristic}.
-Let $\rho \in Lie(T)^*$ denote half the sum of positive roots.
-For $w \in W$ let $M_w$ be the Verma module of highest weight $-w\rho - \rho$, a module over the universal enveloping algebra $U(\g)$.
-Let $\mathfrak{M}_w$ denote the holonomic $\caD_X$-module
+Let $X=G/B$ be the generalized flag manifold.
+We recall some results from \cite{kashiwara.tanisaki:characteristic}, and in order~to satisfy the hypotheses from {\em loc.cit.}~we assume in addition that $G$ is simply connected.\begin{footnote} {Note that for complex semisimple $G$, the flag varieties $G/P$, and the Schubert cells, only depend on the Lie algebra of $G$ (see e.g.,~\cite[\S3.1]{chriss.ginzburg:representation}), so this assumption is harmless for our (co)homological calculations.}\end{footnote} Let $\rho \in \mathfrak{X}(T)$ denote half the sum of positive roots.
+For $w \in W$ let $M_w$ be the Verma module of highest weight $-w\rho - \rho$, a module over the universal enveloping algebra $U(\g)$; see \cite[p.~291]{HTT}.
+Let $\cM_w$ denote the holonomic $\caD_X$-module

-Consider the constructible complex $\DR(\mathfrak{M}_w)$.
-According to \cite[Theorem~3]{kashiwara.tanisaki:characteristic} (where it is attributed to Brylinski-Kashiwara \cite{brylinski.kashiwara:KL} and Beilinson-Bernstein \cite{beilinson.bernstein:localisation}) there is an identity
+Consider the constructible complex $\DR(\cM_w)$.
+According to \cite[Theorem~3]{kashiwara.tanisaki:characteristic} (where it is attributed to Brylinski-Kashiwara \cite{brylinski.kashiwara:KL} and Beilinson-Bernstein~\cite{beilinson.bernstein:localisation}) there is an identity